 If you want to move the lyrics up or down, for example to make room for a second verse, proceed as follows:

-- 1. Hold down the [Shift] key and double click on the first word in the lyrics. - All lyric "blocks" are selected. - 2.
-Drag one of the lyric blocks up or down.
+1. Hold down the [Shift] key and double click on the first word in the lyrics.

-All selected lyric blocks are moved accordingly.
+All lyric "blocks" are selected.